Find Affordable College Courses

 $6,840 Average Tuition & Fees

 A rank of #5 on this year’s list means College of Southern Idaho is a great value for allied health professions students.
-Located in the town of Twin Falls, College of Southern Idaho is a public school with a medium-sized student population.
+Located in the town of Twin Falls, College of Southern Idaho is a public college with a medium-sized student population.

 Read More…